Garethp/vim/README.md

 ### Frame Buffer Mode
 If you're interested in running in TTY mode for some reason, try installing the tool `fbterm` and running the following:
 `usermod -aG video $USER`.
-With the scripts included in `.bash_aliases` when logging in through TTY you'll automatically be put into FbTerm, a Frame Buffer terminal emulator that supports colour.
+With the scripts included in `.bash_tty` when logging in through TTY you'll automatically be put into FbTerm, a Frame Buffer terminal emulator that supports colour.
 The config included should allow for tmux and vim to work seamlesslesly in colour mode.